x-systems/phlex-data/docs/references.rst

 Safety and Performance
 ----------------------

-When using ref() on hasMany reference, it will always return a fresh clone of the model.
-You can perform actions on the clone and next time you execute ref() you will get a fresh copy.
+When using getTheirEntity() on hasMany reference, it will always return a fresh clone of the model.
+You can perform actions on the clone and next time you execute getTheirEntity() you will get a fresh copy.

 If you are worried about performance you can keep 2 models in memory::